-- (1) Includes the LTIP, Equity Compensation Plan, and Deferred Stock Plan for Outside Directors. - (2) The LTIP permits grants of performance shares or units, or phantom shares to be satisfied with shares of our Class A common stock or cash payment as determined by the compensation committee.
-The compensation committee has determined that the plan awards for the 2021-2023, 2022-2024 and 2023-2025 performance periods will be paid in cash. - (3) We purchase shares of our Class A common stock on the open market to settle stock awards under each plan.
+- (1) Includes the LTIP, Equity Compensation Plan, and Deferred Stock Plan for Outside Directors. - (2) The LTIP permits grants of restricted shares and restricted performance shares to be satisfied with shares of our Class A common stock.
+The LTIP also permits grants of restricted share units, phantom stock, performance units and phantom performance stock to be satisfied in cash.
+Our compensation committee has determined that the plan awards for the 2022-2024, 2023-2025 and 2024-2026 performance periods will be paid in cash. - (3) We purchase shares of our Class A common stock on the open market to settle stock awards under each plan.
 We do not issue new shares of common stock to settle stock awards.